rdegges/rdegges-blog/articles/2012/ambitions.md

 (which I do quite often), I can't help but feel a bit guilty.

 Internally, there's always a debate that takes place.
-One side of me says "*You're happy with what you're currently doing.
+One side of me says "You're happy with what you're currently doing.
 Don't constantly focus on always doing bigger, better things!
-Be content with yourself now!*" While the other side says "*Go big!
+Be content with yourself *now*!"
+While the other side says "Go big!
 Don't settle for your current situation.
-Be happy with yourself, but push yourself outside your limits, and don't yield!*"
+Be happy with yourself, but push yourself outside your limits, and don't yield!"

 It's a struggle.